 As U.S. states like Alabama, Kentucky, and Georgia are passing laws restricting abortion and gearing up to challenge the Roe v.
 Wade decision in the U.S. Supreme Court, I look on from north of the border with dismay and disgust.
 I would not want to live in a country where my body was not necessarily… Continue reading My body is my own

-I saw a post about this issue on Twitter recently, and it stirred up a pretty strong reaction for me.
-A man was writing about how he'd been advocating for his child to be able to have their cell phone on the psych ward, but this was flatly denied due to ward policy.
-As a… Continue reading Cell Phones on Psych Wards – Yea or Nay?
+I recently saw a tweet about the issue of cell phones on psych wards, and it stirred up a strong reaction for me.
+A man was writing about how he'd been advocating for his child to be able to have their cell phone on the psych ward, but this was flatly denied due to their… Continue reading Cell Phones on Psych Wards – Yea or Nay?

 How do issues like paternalism vs. autonomy affect the experience of being hospitalized on the psych ward?